Yaj-t/Apartelle_web/client/README.md

 - Fixed the issue where Users can access admin page even if logged in as users
 - When the admin logs in, it redirects to the dashboard
 - When the link hovers, an animation occurs
-- Change some styling in the global css
+- Fixed the stylings that was changed because of the global css

 # What to Fix